Demos

 the performer's interpretation,

-and others' listening awareness,to find your personal meaning in your music, work, and life.
+to find your personal meaning in your music, work, and life.

 With multiple points of entry,